Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 There is also an option to enjoy Paris in all its immensity without having to walk through each of its streets.
 The tourist bus, although at first it may seem too touristy if you are looking for a more authentic trip, is a great option to continue enjoying the incredible views of the city while you rest a little or move from one area to another.

-8. Opera Garnier Tours
+8. Tours of the Opera Garnier

-Don't worry if you get caught up in the illumination of the Paris Opera House during the night tour; there are guided tours of this building where you can soak in all its history.
+Don't worry if you get caught up in the illumination of the Paris Opera House during the night tour; there are guided tours of this building where you can soak in all of its history.
 The goal of these tours is to give you a generic overview and pique your curiosity as a traveler, it's up to you what to delve into further.
 I have written a guide about Paris Opera Garnier Tours that may interest you if you want to know more in depth one of the most emblematic buildings in Paris.

 9. Louvre Tours